• Home

 2. Use Cheap Filler Foods.

-Beans pack a protein punch and are relatively inexpensive.
 They are filling and healthy and will go a long way in rounding out your meals.
 Rice is also inexpensive and can be used multiple times in your meal planning.

 Beans and rice is a complete meal, providing both protein and carbohydrates for a low price.
-Eggs are also inexpensive, so consider adding fresh eggs to your grocery list to save money.

 3. Plan Your Meals Around Sales.

-Check for which foods are on sale before you begin your planning.
 There are often good deals that will allow you to purchase food at a discount and use it in your meal planning.
-Find deals on two for one items and use them multiple times throughout the week.

 4. Plan a few meals you already know how to make.

-Don’t try to reinvent the wheel whenever you are meal planning.
-Add at least 1 meal that you know like the back of your hand, so you are more inspired for cooking (and don’t succumb to the expensive take out food).
+Add at least 1 meal that you know like the back of your hand, so you are more inspired for cooking (and don’t succumb to the expensive take-out food).

 Good meal planners know that sticking to what they already know (especially in the beginning) is the ultimate way they are going to win their week with cooking.